 How to Play:

-Participants spread themselves out in the room, so that each person has enough space to think without distractions.
+Participants spread themselves out in the room so each person has enough space to think without distractions.

 11. CROSS THE CIRCLE IMPROV GAME

 Everyone is numbered around the circle as 1, 2, OR 3.
-The leader call a number such as 2.
-All number 2’s must cross the circle in one role of leader’s choice as:
+The leader calls a number such as 2.
+All number 2s must cross the circle in one role of leader’s choice as:

-After all the number 2’s cross cross the circle-a different number is called; they are told to cross the circle in the manner the lead directs.
+After all the number 2s cross the circle, a different number is called; they are told to cross the circle in the manner the lead directs.